Cheese sandwich: Variants

 Popular British variants of the cheese sandwich include the cheese and pickle sandwich, the cheese and tomato sandwich, and the cheese and onion sandwich.

 The grilled cheese is a popular variation of the cheese sandwich, in which the sandwich is heated until the cheese melts.
 In the southern United States, the pimento cheese sandwich is a traditional favorite.

 An Italian variation is the carrozza, a mozzarella cheese sandwich coated in egg and flour and then fried.

 Popularity

 By 2014, the cheese sandwich was declining in popularity in the United Kingdom.
 A survey of 2,000 adults' eating habits conducted by YouGov in December 2014 found that 55% of British adults had not eaten a cheese sandwich during the previous week.
-In response, in 2015, Anchor Cheddar launched a campaign using a bus designed to look like a cheese sandwich to encourage the consumption of this classic food.
+In response, in 2015, Anchor Cheddar launched a campaign using a bus designed to look like a cheese sandwich to encourage the consumption of this food.

 In 2017, a survey by YouGov found that 36% of British people said cheese was their favorite sandwich filling.
 In 2018, another survey of 2,000 British people found that a plain cheese sandwich was the most popular type of sandwich.
 However, by 2020, a similar study showed that the plain cheese sandwich had become less popular, with the bacon sandwich emerging as the new favorite.